elvisonob/js-functions-understanding/answers.md

 Question 7:'count++' means one number is being added.
 So, the value of counter will be 3 because counter was originally 1 and then it was called 2 more times.

 Result:3

+Question 8: Since the function is returning the sum of num1+num2, the answer stored in the result variable will be 14

+Result:14